Bryan-Roe-ai/semantic-kernel/README.md

 - **Avoid Hardcoding Secrets:** Never hardcode secrets directly in your workflow files.
 Always use GitHub Secrets to securely store and reference them.
 - **Monitor for Leaks:** Use tools and services to monitor for potential secret leaks in your repository.
 GitHub provides secret scanning to detect and alert you about exposed secrets.

-### Integrating Additional Services Using GitHub Actions Marketplace
+### Adding Third-Party Services via GitHub Actions Marketplace

 To integrate additional services into the workflows, you can follow these steps: